Kangyouat/GetInputs/README.md.txt

 	b.
 The actual file type (PDF or JPG)
 	c.
 The MD5 hash of the file contents

+There is already a folder called "Stuff" that contains files to be analyzed and the output text file.
+Use the path and input it in the application

-Be sure to create a directory,a CSV file, JPG file(s) named 0xKTLM16 and PDF file(s) named 0x53302412 before starting the application.
+If creating your own, create a directory,a CSV file, JPG file(s) named 0xKTLM16 and PDF file(s) named 0x53302412 before starting the application.